 All other categories have rural characteristics.
-If urban land use types account for 50% or more of the area within 3 km of the facility, urban dispersion coefficients was used.
-Otherwise, appropriate rural dispersion coefficients was used.
+If urban land use types account for 50% or more of the area within 3 km of the facility, urban dispersion coefficients will be used.
+Otherwise, appropriate rural dispersion coefficients will be used.

 An aerial image of the area as well as the 2016 LULC data are provided in Appendix Figure B-1 and Appendix Figure B-2, respectively.
 While the area in the immediate vicinity of the facility is industrial, the remainder of the area within three kilometers consists of some high intensity development, low intensity residential, wetlands, and cultivated crops.
-AERSURFACE was utilized to evaluate the 2016 LULC data.
+AERSURFACE will be utilized to evaluate the 2016 LULC data.
 Based on a preliminary analysis, the area surrounding the facility is approximately 23% urban.
-As such, the rural option was selected for the modeling analysis.
-However, the final AERSURFACE analysis and associated modeling files was provided with the final modeling report.
+As such, the rural option will be selected for the modeling analysis.
+However, the final AERSURFACE analysis and associated modeling files will be provided with the final modeling report.